dmidem/near-handshake/README.md

 ```
 ./target/release/neard --home ~/.near init --chain-id localnet
 ```
+(run this command from the root of the NEAR core repository).

 6. Ensure that ***config.json***, ***node_key.json***, ***validator_key.json***, and ***genesis.json*** configuration files are created in ***~/.near*** directory.